antonlukin/instapress/README.md

 ## Installation

-Just search `Instpress` and activate theme from admin dashboard.
+Just search `Instapress` and activate theme from admin dashboard.
 You can also manually upload [latest release](https://downloads.wordpress.org/theme/instapress.zip) to `/wp-content/themes` and activate it.

 ## Development